Five questions for creatives

-Jessie Stringer recently graduated from studying architecture at Falmouth University and is also an artist in her own right.
-Co-curating her first exhibition entitled Her Perspective earlier this year, she has taken part in various art fairs, art direction roles, and connects creatively predominantly through social media.
-Her work revolves around abstraction of portraiture and form through sculpture, painting and instillation with themes of mental health and femininity.
+Jessie recently graduated from studying architecture at Falmouth University and is also an artist in her own right.
+Co-curating her first exhibition entitled Her Perspective earlier this year, she has taken part in various art fairs, and art direction roles, and connects creatively predominantly through social media.
+Her work revolves around the abstraction of portraiture and form through sculpture, painting and installation with themes of mental health and femininity.
 Jessie is actively seeking painting and sculpture commissions whilst looking to get involved with local creative endeavours.

 How did you get into the creative industry, and was there a defining point in your career that led you on that path?

-I have been passionate for art from a very young age, which only grew stronger through school – I was lucky to have such inspiring teachers and tutors.
+I have been passionate about art from a very young age, which only grew stronger through school – I was lucky to have such inspiring teachers and tutors.
 I decided to study architecture at university whilst pursuing my own artwork on the side.
 Now graduated, I’m still trying to juggle both and constantly branch out.

 Is there anything you would change in your current career and if so why?

 I wouldn’t change a thing about the paths I’ve taken or the one I’m on, it’s all beneficial in it’s own way.
-I’ve spent the majority of my life with a mark-scheme dictating my work and it’s overwhelming but liberating to finally be autonomous with it.
+I’ve spent the majority of my life with a mark scheme dictating my work and it’s overwhelming but liberating to finally be autonomous with it.

 Where do you see yourself, and your career in five years time?